 There is a wide array of equipment that pertain to home HVAC systems.
 In almost every case, the full system is made up of a matched set of individual HVAC components, to provide the best comfort solution to you.
 While choosing and installing a home HVAC system is not out of the realm of what a handyman can do, it is always recommended that you consult with a local contractor before you ever decide to do it yourself.
-We recommend Angies List for finding qualified contractors in your area, or you can check our HVAC Contractors directory, to see if HVAC Contractors near you have enrolled and been reviewed by our system administrators.
+We recommend Angies List for finding qualified contractors in your area to see if HVAC Contractors near you have enrolled and been reviewed by our system administrators.

 Common Types of Residential HVAC Systems

 Depending on the design of your home, where you live in the Country, and several other factors for your specific needs, there are a few common types of HVAC systems found in residential use.

 A Split System gets its common name, since there are more than one component that make up the system.
 In all split systems, you will have one or more pieces of the system located outside your home and the remainder of the components, located in a weatherproof area of the home like an attic, utility room, crawl space or basement.
 The units are joined with refrigerant tubing and electrical lines, to make them work together and provide comfort to your home.

 A typical split system, matches a heating source such as a Gas Furnace, Oil Furnace, or Air handlers with Electric Heat strips, with an Evaporator Coil and an outdoor Air Conditioner condensing unit for cooling purposes in the warmer months.
 If your home has a furnace or air handler inside a utility closet, basement, attic or crawl space, and a separate air conditioner outside your home, and the heating or cooling is dispersed through a series of ducts and vents to the individual rooms in your home, you probably have this type of unit.